noopkat/electric-io/CONTRIBUTING.md

         If this fails with an error message, you can [have a look at GitHub HTTPS cloning errors](https://help.github.com/articles/https-cloning-errors/).

-    2. Navigate to the electric-iodirectory:
+    2. Navigate to the electric-io directory:

         ```
         cd electric-io